kyukee/dwm-config/README.md

     cd dwm
     make && sudo make clean install

+Don't do any changes on the master branch.

+Create a new branch for every patch and then merge it to the local master.
+The master branch commits should have only the base code, without any generated files or any modifications whatsoever.

 ## Setup a new patch

     make clean && rm -f config.h && git reset --hard forked/master